The Link Between Behaviour and Culture We NEED To Talk About

 However, the right behaviours are crucial and interact with other components to create the desired culture.
 Please see Figure 1:

 Values and beliefs are components that must be shared by everyone within the organization.
 These guide attitudes and resulting behaviours.
 Leaders, through a variety of processes, must ensure that these behaviours are adhered to so that the mission and vision can be achieved.
 These processes include actions and frameworks that leaders use to create the right environment.
 This includes but is not limited to coaching, feedback, appraisals and other performance conversations that create the right environment and support employee competence.

 Even though these processes are helpful, they must be done right.
-What could prevent them from being effective is the level of self-awareness and social awareness that is needed while addressing behavioral challenges.
-These usually come in the form of the unconscious biases that both leaders and their direct reports will have.
+What could prevent them from being effective are conflicts due to the differences in beliefs, values, attitudes and eventual behaviours, many of which can be unconscious, consequently exposing the unconscious biases that we all have.

-The dangers of unconscious bias In reading behaviours
+The dangers of unconscious bias when reading behaviours

 Unconscious bias, radically influences how we make decisions by impacting our perception of people and situations.
 Some forms of unconscious bias are difficult to override, even if we know it is wrong.
 This happens because it is deeply ingrained into our thinking.
 However, studies have shown that we can at least produce shifts in our behaviors.

 “There are a lot of people who are very sincere in their renunciation of prejudice, yet they are vulnerable to habits of mind.
 Intentions aren’t good enough.”

 – Patricia Devine, Psychology Professor and Director of the Prejudice Lab.